Michele Lai - Founder/Board Co-Chair

 Mabel brings extensive experience in management, education and communications, having worked in the academic, corporate and journalism field for decades.
 She is a firm believer of positivity and how the mindset affects our relationship with work and with others.

 David is mainly responsible for programs and operations.
 He has nearly 10 years of experience working in NGOs, focusing on child health interventions in less developed regions of Mainland China.
 David is excited to be part of an organization empowering young people and benefitting the Hong Kong community.

 Marina is mainly responsible for fundraising and corporate engagement.
 She is a qualified Chartered Accountant in Brazil and holds a Bachelor degree in Business Administration.
 After 18 years in the consulting business, Marina decided to experience the social sector.
 Between 2015-2017, she led Grupo Mulheres do Brasil, a start-up NGO in Brazil.

-Zita Luk - Program Officer
+Zita Luk - Assistant Program Manager

 Zita is mainly responsible for Literacy Development programs such as My Story Creation and Code + Create.
 She is interested in organizing and implementing meaningful campaigns and hopes to offer young people a different perspective in how they see themselves and the world through an innovative and fresh experience.

 Eric Alegre - Community Engagement Officer